hpc-io/vol-pnetcdf/cdf/doc/VOL_Milestone.md

 ### Abstract

 *The HDF5 technology suite offers a rich data model and flexible API for high-performance I/O.  The library interface can be used to greatly simplify the task of performing parallel I/O on large multi-dimensional arrays.
 For example, hyper-slab selections make it relatively straightforward to access non-contiguous data in parallel.
 Since the API is particularly well-suited for multi-dimensional data, many of it's features are also well-suited for accessing data stored in the array-based [Common Data Format (CDF)](https://cdf.gsfc.nasa.gov/) [1], which is popular in the climate-modeling community.
 For this work, we have implemented a new Virtual Object Layer (VOL) connector, enabling HDF5 to read files written by CDF-based libraries, such as [PnetCDF](http://cucis.ece.northwestern.edu/projects/PnetCDF/) [2].
-The CDF VOL prototype allows users to read data from CDF-formatted files, without the need for additional CDF-based libraries,  using the HDF5 API.
-In this document, we will discuss the details and performance of the CDF VOL connector prototype.*
+The CDF VOL (CDFVL) prototype allows users to read data from CDF-formatted files, without the need for additional CDF-based libraries,  using the HDF5 API.
+In this document, we will discuss the details and performance of the CDFVL connector prototype.*

 --